 The School has a long and proud tradition of rowing.
-Crews compete at local, national and international level.
+Our rowers compete at local, national and international level.

-Events include the National Schools, Henley Royal and Women’s Henley Regattas.
-Each year we are delighted to see individuals achieve selection to race on the international stage.
-This has been achieved in recent years from U16 through to U18 levels.
-Our alumni include World Junior and Senior medallists and have featured prominently in the Oxford and Cambridge University Boat Race.
+vents include the National Schools, Henley Royal and Women’s Henley Regattas.
+In recent years we have been delighted to see individuals achieve selection to race on the international stage at both U16 and U18 levels.
+Our alumni include World Junior and Senior medalists and a 2016 Rio Olympian as well as others racing in the Oxford and Cambridge University Boat Race.

 You can watch a video made by 1st VIII rower Valentin Peiker of the boys’ 2016-2017 season by clicking on the image below.

-The Boathouse overlooks Port Meadow and the famous ‘dreaming spires’ of Oxford.
-Recently refurbished, it provides showers, changing facilities, updating of the long-standing ‘club room’, space for a fleet of rowing machines and staff accommodation.
+The very recently refurbished Boathouse overlooks Port Meadow and the famous ‘dreaming spires’ of Oxford.
+Earlier work provided showers, changing facilities, updating of the long-standing ‘club room’, space for a fleet of rowing machines and staff accommodation.

 This is a wonderful facility that contributes a great deal to School life.
 With kayaks, punting and skiff expeditions there is something for anyone who is into “messing about on the river”.
 However, with International standard coaching and facilities, the boat club is set to continue racing and winning at the highest level.